opencobra/cobratoolbox/docs/source/guides/testGuide.md

 Each field will be a cell array of solver names (if any are available).
 If the test does not ask for multiple solvers (via the `requiredSolvers` or the `useSolversIfAvailable` arguments), the returned cell array will only contain at most one solver.

 Here are a few examples:

-Require Windows for the test (the same works with Mac, Linux and Unix instead of Windows).
+#### A: Require Windows for the test
+The same works with Mac, Linux and Unix instead of Windows.

 ````Matlab
 solvers = prepareTest('needsWindows',true);
 ````

-Require an LP solver.
+#### B: Require an LP solver.
 The same works with NLP, MILP, QP or MIQP. solver.LP, solvers.MILP etc will contain a string with exactly one solver (if the 'useSolversIfAvailable' keyword is not used and there is a solver installed that works for the problem type)